robust12/UserDatabaseIgnosi/README.md

 # UserDatabaseIgnosi
-This app uses MVVM architecture and Firebase Database.
+This app uses MVVM architecture and Firebase Database for creating users.